New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Security performance for the proposed protocols

 and

-Now, we consider Bob's bit string, which he gets from the measurement result of his particle (system) $B$ in the state $|\Psi_{ABE}\rangle$.
-Intuitively, there must be two equal possibilities for getting the bit value $0$ and $1$ only when Bob's bit string is considered.
-In addition, if the conditional entropy of Bob's bit string is calculated provided by the noisy version of Alice's bit ($c$ value) string, then error and no-error probability will also be considered.
-So we would have
+Now, we consider Bob's bit string, which he obtains from the measurement result of his particle (system) $B$ in the state $|\Psi_{ABE}\rangle$.
+Intuitively, there must be two equal possibilities for obtaining the bit value $0$ and $1$ when considering Bob's bit string.
+Additionally, if the conditional entropy of Bob's bit string is calculated provided the noisy version of Alice's bit ($c$ value) string, then the error and no-error probabilities will also be considered.
+So we would have,

 and